 To Monique: The decision to let go of a years-ago hurt that you and your partner will never agree on—the facts, or what you’d agreed on, or who said what to who.
 If you do this, you might then be able to have sex without feeling like a doormat, or like you partner “got away with it.”

 To Dix: The readiness to let go of a deceased spouse, and accept your current partner.
 Yes, your new relationship will never feel like the old marriage.
 Nothing will be quite as familiar, or feel like your life’s destiny.
 But if you let go of your dead partner just a bit, you might get to have a live one.
-In many ways, this could be an improvement.
+This could be an improvement over a life of lonliness.

-To Mendoza: The ability to feel normal when you reject a drop-dead gorgeous, sexually-skilled partner just because you don’t like the way they treat you.
+To Mendoza: The ability to feel normal when you reject a drop-dead gorgeous, sexually-skilled partner just because you don’t like the way she treats you.
 It may help to keep in mind that very little of a sexual relationship is spent actually having sex.

 To Abiola: The literacy to recognize that porn isn’t real, and that real sex doesn’t feel like porn looks.
 The permission to investigate what is available from sex with your current partner and your current body.